 At take out we met our new Police

-police district to Gilgits zone, and the new officers were very
+police district to Gilgit, and the new officers are

-They knew there wouldn't be lodgings for quite a ways
+They know there wouldn't be lodgings for quite a ways

 downstream, so we

-returned to our cozy accommodations of the previous eve.
+return to our cozy accommodations of the previous night.